hoshikawa2/agent_oci_automation/README.md

 ## Introduction

 This tutorial demonstrates how to build an automation layer on top of Oracle Cloud Infrastructure (OCI) that allows natural language provisioning and management of cloud resources.
-Instead of manually looking up OCIDs, running repetitive CLI commands, and cross-referencing documentation, a user can simply tell the system what they want in plain English.
+Instead of manually looking up OCIDs, running repetitive CLI commands, and cross-referencing documentation, a user can simply tell the system what they want in plain natual language.
 The agent will interpret the request, collect missing parameters, resolve human-readable names to OCIDs, and execute the necessary OCI commands automatically.

 ### Use Case

 The primary use case is accelerating OCI operations for teams that regularly create, configure, and manage infrastructure.
 Common scenarios include:

-Launching compute instances with the right shape, image, and networking settings.
+- Launching compute instances with the right shape, image, and networking settings.

-Searching for compartments, subnets, and other resources without remembering exact OCIDs.
+- Searching for compartments, subnets, and other resources without remembering exact OCIDs.

-Listing and resolving availability domains, shapes, and images.
+- Listing and resolving availability domains, shapes, and images.

-Running ad-hoc OCI CLI commands through a conversational interface.
+- Running ad-hoc OCI CLI commands through a conversational interface.

-Reducing human error by validating parameters before execution.
+- Reducing human error by validating parameters before execution.

-This automation removes the friction of navigating the OCI Console or CLI for routine tasks, making the workflow faster and less error-prone.
+- This automation removes the friction of navigating the OCI Console or CLI for routine tasks, making the workflow faster and less error-prone.

 ### Benefits

 By adopting this architecture, organizations can expect:

-Reduced provisioning time — Agents can spin up infrastructure in seconds without manual lookup steps.
+- Reduced provisioning time — Agents can spin up infrastructure in seconds without manual lookup steps.

-Fewer configuration mistakes — Built-in checks prevent incomplete or invalid deployments.
+- Fewer configuration mistakes — Built-in checks prevent incomplete or invalid deployments.

-Improved developer productivity — Cloud engineers interact with OCI using natural language instead of memorizing CLI syntax.
+- Improved developer productivity — Cloud engineers interact with OCI using natural language instead of memorizing CLI syntax.

-Reusability — The automation logic is encapsulated in MCP tools, making it reusable across different agent frameworks.
+- Reusability — The automation logic is encapsulated in MCP tools, making it reusable across different agent frameworks.

-Scalability — The approach supports adding new OCI operations as MCP tools without changing the core agent.
+- Scalability — The approach supports adding new OCI operations as MCP tools without changing the core agent.

-### Technologies Used
+### Architecture

-Oracle Cloud Infrastructure (OCI) Generative AI — Provides the language model that understands and processes user requests.
+- Oracle Cloud Infrastructure (OCI) Generative AI: Provides the language model that understands and processes user requests.

-OCI CLI — Executes cloud operations directly, ensuring compatibility with OCI’s native tooling.
+- OCI CLI: Executes cloud operations directly, ensuring compatibility with OCI’s native tooling.

-LangChain — Handles prompt templates, message history, and LLM orchestration.
+- LangChain: Handles prompt templates, message history, and LLM orchestration.

-LangGraph — Implements the ReAct pattern, enabling the agent to reason about tasks and take actions using tools.
+- LangGraph: Implements the ReAct pattern, enabling the agent to reason about tasks and take actions using tools.

-MCP (Multi-Server Client Protocol) — Standardizes communication between the agent and external services/tools, allowing modular, maintainable automation.
+- MCP (Multi-Server Client Protocol): Standardizes communication between the agent and external services/tools, allowing modular, maintainable automation.

-FastMCP — Lightweight MCP server implementation to expose OCI tools over the protocol.
+- FastMCP: Lightweight MCP server implementation to expose OCI tools over the protocol.

-Patterns Adopted
+### Patterns Adopted

-ReAct (Reason + Act) — The agent alternates between reasoning steps (thinking about what to do) and action steps (calling MCP tools).
+- ReAct (Reason + Act): The agent alternates between reasoning steps (thinking about what to do) and action steps (calling MCP tools).

-12-Factor App configuration — Externalized configuration for endpoints, compartments, and credentials.
+- 12-Factor App configuration: Externalized configuration for endpoints, compartments, and credentials.

-Tool modularity — Each OCI operation (e.g., find_subnet, create_compute_instance) is an independent MCP tool, making the system extensible.
+- Tool modularity: Each OCI operation (e.g., find_subnet, create_compute_instance) is an independent MCP tool, making the system extensible.

-Parameter resolution flow — If a parameter is missing, the agent asks the user; if a parameter is a name, the agent automatically resolves it to an OCID.
+- Parameter resolution flow: If a parameter is missing, the agent asks the user; if a parameter is a name, the agent automatically resolves it to an OCID.

 ## Pre-Requisites